COINS OF INDIA, PAKISTAN, BANGLADESH, NEPAL & BHUTAN

 recently released this 2012 dated copper-nickel 50 Rupee coin

-commemorating the 75th Anniversary of Scouting in Nepal.
+commemorating the60th Anniversary of Scouting in Nepal.
 One

 side of the coin depicts the Nepal Scout emblem.
 The other